top of page

 Congrats!
 You just curated your brand colour palette—and it looks great!
 Use the hex codes of each brand colour and add them overtop of each swatch for reference.

-Brand color palette with hex codes
+creating a brand colour palette with hex codes

 Make note of your brand colour hex codes